alethena/Draggable-ServiceHunter-Shares/README.md

 Shareholder agreements are commonplace in Swiss limited companies, especially if an exit scenario is expected.
 Typical shareholder agreements contain 'drag-along' and 'tag-along' clauses.
 A drag-along clause allows a majority shareholder (defined by some quorum) to force the minority shareholders to participate in selling all company shares subject to the shareholder agreement, while the tag-along clause in turn guarantees the minority shareholders that they can always sell their shares as well if a majority shareholder sells theirs.
 Enforcing a drag-along clause in practice in a traditional setting can be very time consuming as all involved parties need to be contacted, need to sign an agreement and need to be paid.
 Facilitating this process is an ideal use case for an enhanced blockchain share.

 ## 2. High-Level Objectives
-Alethena has developed an ERC20 contract called `ERC20Draggable` that solves some of the main problems surrounding the drag-along process.<br>
+Alethena has developed an ERC20 contract called `ERC20Draggable` that solves some of the main problems surrounding the drag-along process.

 On a high-level, it offers the following functionality:
 - Given an ERC20 share token, the drag-along contract 'wraps' the share token.
 This means that shares can be exchanged for draggable tokens.
 In this process, the drag-along contract holds the wrapped shares and instead issues an equal amount of new draggable tokens.
 - If a single shareholder or a small group of them have a sufficient number of draggable tokens, they should be able to take over control of all the shares held by the draggable contract.